3 days in Stockholm is an ideal amount of time to see this fascinating city.

 Your final activity in Stockholm is to check out the archipelago.
 Stockholm is home to over 30,000 islands, a fact I didn’t realise until I visited.

 You could hop between islands, or you could decide to visit one and spend a few hours there.
-If you’re not sure where to visit, you can book a tour instead.
+If you’re not sure where to visit, you can book a boat tour instead.

-This is a great way to learn about the various sights around the archipelago which are plentiful.
 It’s also a beautiful trip which will allow you to see Stockholm from a different perspective.

 Other Places to Visit in Stockholm